Silver paste, Copper paste, Conductive silver paint and Conductive ink

 —Classified according to a wide range of usage

-Silver electrode conductive silver paste for carbon film potentiometer
+Silver electrode conductive paste for carbon film potentiometer

 Conductive silver paste refers to the silver paste that is printed on conductive substrates so that it has the ability to conduct current and eliminate accumulated static charges.
 Generally, it is printed on non-conductive substrates such as plastic, glass, ceramic or cardboard.
 There are a wide range of printing methods, such as screen printing, letterpress printing, flexographic printing, gravure printing and lithographic printing.
 Different printing methods can be selected according to the requirements of the film thickness, and the resistance, solder resistance and friction resistance are also different when the film thickness is different.

-Because silver powder is the main conductive filler in the conductive silver paste, there must be silver migration in the conductive silver paste.
-Silver migration is a problem that cannot be ignored when using conductive silver paste, so how to prevent and deal with the silver migration phenomenon in conductive silver paste.
+Because silver powder is the main conductive filler in the conductive paste, there must be silver migration in the silver paste.
+Silver migration is a problem that cannot be ignored when using conductive paste, so how to prevent and deal with the silver migration phenomenon in silver paste.

 —Prevention and treatment of silver migration in conductive silver paste:

 (1) Make the gap outside the silver circuit (wire) as wide as possible, and keep the voltage (potential) low;